mesosphere/marathon/docs/docs/metrics.md

 ## Metric names

-All metric names have to prefixed by a prefix that you specify and are subject to modification by statsd and the like.
+All metric names have to prefixed by a prefix that you specify and are subject to modification by graphite, datadog, or statsd.
 For example, if we write that the name of a metric is `service.mesosphere.marathon.uptime`, it might be available under `stats.gauges.marathon_test.service.mesosphere.marathon.uptime` in your configuration.

 ## Important metrics